 • Investigate and quantify transport fairness

-• Explore new forms of impact communication and visualisation (e.g., mobility carbon budgets)
+• Explore the impact of new forms of information (e.g., mobility carbon budgets, transport options)

-• Investigate how to substitute personal motorised trips in regions lacking supply with (some) basic functionalities
+• Investigate how to substitute personal motorized trips in areas lacking supply with (some) basic functionalities

-• Elicit decisive parameters for route choice and choice of transportation mode to nudge travellers to a more sustainable mode
+• Elicit decisive parameters for route or mode choice to nudge travelers to a more sustainable behavior

-• Support sharing principles (e. g., car sharing, ride sharing) and its integration with mass transportation
+• Assess sharing principles (e. g., car sharing, ride sharing) and its integration with mass transportation for their system-wide impact

-• Manage distribution of traffic in favour of active mobility or shared mobility at the expense of individual motorized traffic
+• Manage distribution of traffic in favor of active mobility or shared mobility at the expense of individual motorized traffic

 • Explore alternative concepts for urban logistics